By Jen Neumann / Guest Column

-Jen Neumann is owner and CEO of de Novo Marketing in Cedar Rapids.
+Jen Neumann is a partner with de Novo Marketing in Cedar Rapids.